cdsittampalam/documentation/docs/FAQ.md

 2. Enter details on the displayed form in the same way as a new withdrawal transaction.

 :::info
-For more information creating a withdrawal, refer to the [Create Transaction](/docs/Deposit%20&%20Withdraw#create-transaction) in the Deposit & Withdraw page.
+For more information on creating a withdrawal transaction, refer to [Create Transaction](/docs/Deposit%20&%20Withdraw#create-transaction) in the Deposit & Withdraw page.
 :::

 Transfers